Just the Facts... |

 Other facts |

 All plates of this base were issued under the staggered system and should therefore include both a month and year sticker.
-Earliest expiration is likely AUG 92. |
+The earliest expiration is likely JUL 92. |

-Celebrate & Discover plates include no permanent year designation.
-They are numbered from 501-751 through somewhere in the 850-000 series.
-(The highest observed number is 853-040.)
-Numbers theoretically could have been issued as high as 925-000, but a change in the numbering format was made prior to reaching that point.
+The 1991 base includes no permanent year designation and was issued only for new registrations; there was never a general reissuance with this base.
+General-issue passenger car plates are numbered from 501-751 through somewhere in the 850-000 series, the highest observed number being 853-040.
+Numbers could have been issued as high as 925-000, but a change in the numbering format was made prior to reaching that point.

-elements (Washington, D.C., Celebrate & Discover, and the two horizontal red stripes) silk-screen printed.
+At least one unusual manufacturing variety has been identified.
+Plates 828-734 (issued Nov.
+1996) and AB-1634 (issued July 1997) are made with the standard fully-reflective graphic sheeting.
+However, number AA-4847 (issued June 1997 and pictured below) was made on plain white reflective sheeting, with the graphic elements (Washington, D.C., Celebrate & Discover, the two horizontal red stripes, and the D.C. flag graphic) silk-screen printed.
 Therefore, these features are not reflective, as they are on plates made with graphic sheeting.
 If through future inspection it is found that the highest all-number plates were made with graphic sheeting and the lowest AA-series plates were made with plain white sheeting and silk-screened graphics, it will be reasonable to conclude that modified graphic sheeting (with the flag moved to the left) was simply unavailable when the decision to change the numbering format was made.
 (It is worth mentioning, however, that non-passenger plates made for many years have included the flag offset to the left.
 Whether the graphic's location on non-passenger plates is the same as required on AB-1234 format auto plates is unknown.)

 It appears that dated security marks were replaced with coded ones when this base was introduced.
-The security mark on the lowest observed plate, number 583-398, is BOR3.
+The security mark on plate 583-398, a relatively early 1991 base, is BOR3.
 Mark codes in this format, three letters (the first of which is always B) followed by the number 1, 2, 3, 4, or 5, were used on plates of other jurisdictions, as well.
-Other coded marks observed are BMH4 (no. 682-052), BPC2 (720-200), BLN2 (805-541), BAA3 (828-734), BIN2 (AA-4847), BIO2 (AB-1634), and BTR3 (AO-1213).
+Other coded marks observed are BMH4 (on no. 682-052), BPC2 (720-200), BLN2 (805-541), BAA3 (828-734), BIN2 (AA-4847), BIO2 (AB-1634), and BTR3 (AO-1213).
+Click here to read about the meaning of these codes.

-This base was introduced only for new registrations; there was never a general reissuance with this base.
 Optional two-year registrations were first offered in 1992, a change reflected in the following table of reflective stickers issued to validate 1991 baseplates:

 Period of Issuance |